-- \$164.50 (Commuters) - \$221.00 (Residential Students)
+- \$168.00 (Commuters) - \$224.00 (Residential Students)

 Lyon has available, through a private company, a tuition refund plan.
 This is an insurance policy designed to return to the student 70% of tuition, room, and board charge when a student must withdraw from a semester due to medical reasons.
-Cost of coverage is 1.05% of the student's total tuition, room, and board costs.
+The cost of coverage is 1.05% of the student's total tuition, room, and board costs.
 Specifics are included with each semester's billing.
 Those who do not wish to participate in this program will have the opportunity to waive the coverage by the first week of class.